Middle Eastern Spice Guide

 The Arabic region is large, comprising 22 countries across the Middle East and North Africa.
-This creates a long list to choose from!
-I will review the more unique spices that are not widely known outside the Middle East.
+This creates a long list.
+Let’s get started with the most commonly used spices and blends. .

 Aleppo Pepper

-Otherwise known as Halaby pepper in Arab spice.
-Aleppo pepper originates from Syria and is also commonly available in Turkey.
-When ripe, this pepper turns into a dark red shade that is coarsely ground.
-It has a fruity, mild, raisin-like flavor and cumin-like undertones with a hint of saltiness.
+Otherwise known as Halaby pepper, Aleppo pepper originates from Syria, and the ground spice is easily found worldwide.
+When ripe, Halaby pepper turns into a dark red shade coarsely ground into a texture similar to red pepper.
+This spice is not all heat.
+It has a fruity, mild, and raisin-like flavor.

-Aleppo is easily found in dry pepper form at grocery stores.
-In contrast to crushed red pepper, the flakes of dry Aleppo pepper contain no seeds, which gives it a mild heat.
-This pepper is typically used in meat dishes.
+Aleppo is easily found in the spice section of most grocery stores.
+In contrast to crushed red pepper, the flakes of dry Aleppo pepper do not contain seeds, adding to its mildness.

 Harissa